couling/WebDAV-Daemon/README.md

  - Locking file is limited and it is currently not possible to lock a directory
  - PAM sessions are of a fixed length and their length is not affected by user activity.

+# Building from source

+### Under Ubuntu

+    sudo apt-get install gcc libmicrohttpd-dev libpam0g-dev libxml2-dev libgnutls28-dev libgnutls30 uuid-dev
+    make

+### Under Raspbian

+    sudo apt-get install gcc libmicrohttpd-dev libpam0g-dev libxml2-dev libgnutls28-dev uuid-dev
+    make

+### Packaging into a dpkg

+To assemble everything into a DPKG you can either read one of the manifest files [`packaging/manifest.ubuntu`](packaging/manifest.ubuntu) or [`packaging/manifest.rpi`](`packaging/manifest.rpi`)

+Or you can use my [`package-project` script](https://github.com/couling/DpkgBuildTools).
+For example:

+    package-project packaging/manifest.ubuntu